lcmd-epfl/benchmark-barrier-learning/README.md

 This repo is currently in progress, for the revision of the paper.
 We will remove this warning when the repo is finalised.

 ## Installation
 - Due to the various dependencies of different packages, it is not possible to have a single environment that satisfies them all.
-In particular, the `rxnfp` package relies on python 3.6.
+In particular, the `rxnfp` package relies on python 3.7 (latest python version for which is works).
 Therefore it is recommended to have a separate environment to run the BERT+RXNFP models:
 ```commandline
 conda create -n rxnfp python=3.7 -y
 conda activate rxnfp